zokugun/vscode-sync-settings/README.md

 Each profile has its own directory in the repository and can be configured independently of each other.

-You can create a new profile with the command `> Sync Settings: Create a new profile`.
+You can create a new profile with the command `> Sync Settings: Create a new profile`.<br />
 Or switch to an existing one with the command `> Sync Settings: Switch to profile`.

 ### Profile Inheritance